PrimoKu/smart-international-shipping-cost/doc/retrospective/retrospective_it3.md

 In the first goal, we were only partially successful: I think every member had a very busy week, where many ended up starting later than intended, or having a few absences from meetings.
 This led to some confusion when getting closer to the deadline due to lack of communication, especially when one person's tasks relied upon another's to be completed, resulting in some tasks being set aside due to the approaching deadline.
+Another issue was confusion over the workflows that needed to be implemented in the app, mostly due to absences from meetings.
 The frontend is patchy at the moment, but is being worked on, and the required backend functionality is implemented.

 We were mostly successful in our second goal: the UI is a lot more fleshed-out than in the previous iteration, and introduces much-needed features to get the regular user interface up to a good standard.
 More graphical improvements will be made in the next iteration, especially on the home screen and shipper POV.